 Vince Brusio: This looks like a book that fans of the Sandman universe would enjoy, yes?
-Are there many characters waiting in the wings even though we don’t see them on the cover art in the December PREVIEWS?
+Are there many characters waiting in the wings even though we don’t see them on the cover art?

 Ryan Parrott: Oh, absolutely.
 One of the things I admire about the Sandman series is just the creative freedom Neil gave himself in crafting that story.
 He would jump through time, space, and reality, and follow different characters any time he thought they were interesting — it wasn't just a story about Dream, it was a whole universe.
 When I first started working on Oberon, it had a similar potential for scope.
 So, although the first few issues let readers get to know the King of the Fairies a little, you'll soon meet a slew of characters, some new and some familiar, who will have major roles to play.